 The scorecard can also inspire ideas for further assisting your customers.
-Are phone calls or web chat more popular at certain times of day, or regarding certain types of customer questions?
-Do you have customer support and sales reps who can quickly respond to a customer’s question out concern on your website or on social media?
+Are phone calls or live chat more popular at certain times of day, or regarding certain types of customer questions?
+Do you have live agents who can quickly respond to a customer’s question our concern on your website or on social media?

 By using customer data generated across various touchpoints, historically and in real time, contact center associates can create more personalized experiences and deliver prompt and relevant support.
 Voice, mobile, web, social, chat, email and other channel activity can be combined with transactional, sentiment, demographic, and other data to arm contact center associates with appropriate information.
 In addition, CRM data can add insight about which products a customer currently has, how valuable a particular customer is, the stage of the lifecycle a customer is in, etc. This data allows organizational leaders and customer-facing employees to deliver interactions that customers expect.
 It’s a necessary evolution for the contact center of the future to transform from a cost center to a superior customer experience creator.
 And it has real impact on the success of the business.